 These three steps will get JReality running:

-- Complete prerequisites: JDK, Eclipse, and SVN must be set up,
+- Complete prerequisites: JDK, Eclipse, and Git must be set up,

-- Then you can check out JReality from SVN and
+- Then you can clon JReality from Git and

 - Test the setup by running some introductory tutorials